Housing Activation Through Land Opportunities

 Community kitchen and laundry, maker workshop, training rooms, multi-use hall, tool library.
 Infrastructure that builds connection.

-Solar and battery microgrids, rainwater capture, greywater reed-beds, compost systems.
+Solar and battery microgrids, rainwater capture, greywater reed-beds, compost systems, shared repair workshops.
 Net-zero infrastructure from day one.

 Market gardens with tech-augmented yield -- vertical farming, hydroponics, biochar.
 Furniture making from timber.
 Innovation hubs.
 Self-sustaining enterprises that create funding levers and make the village economically independent.